Open-Reviews/Mangrove/terms-of-use.md

 # Terms of Use

-Welcome to Mangrove! **Mangrove** is a nonprofit initiative whose goal is to provide a public space on the Web where people can freely share valuable insights with each other to help improve the decision-making of all.
-It is envisioned as a new commons that functions without a central authority that could control or take ownership of the content provided by contributors.
+Welcome to Mangrove! **Mangrove** ("we", "us") is a non-profit initiative to create a public space on the Internet where people can freely share insights with each other and make better decisions based on open data.
+It is envisioned as a new commons that functions without a central authority, that preserves the privacy of all users, and that ultimately aims to be a fertile ground on which value can be created based on innovation and technological merit, without barriers to entry posed by proprietary data.

 Mangrove provides the essential infrastructure and software for the creation, growth and accessibility of an open data set for reviews (the “**Services**”).
-We strive to make and keep reviews for everything that matters to people available on the internet free of charge, in perpetuity.
+We strive to make and keep reviews for everything that matters to people available on the Internet free of charge, in perpetuity.

 Mangrove is managed as an **Open Collective** that can receive financial and other voluntary contributions.
 This enables the community to collect money to cover costs, and share our finance in full transparency.
 The collective is hosted by PlantingSpace GmbH, a limited liability company registered in Zug, Switzerland.

 We welcome you (“you”, or the “**User**”, “they”, “them” for gender-neutral addressing) as a reader, writer, aggregator, or commercial user of the Mangrove open data set, and we encourage you to join the Mangrove community. **Before you participate, however, we ask that you please read and agree to the following Terms of Use (“Terms of Use”), including the Privacy Policy.**

 These **Terms of Use** **tell you about** the services that the Mangrove initiative provides, our relationship to you as a User, and **the rights and responsibilities that guide us both**.
 We want you to know that we host an increasingly growing quantity of informational content, all of which is contributed and made possible by users like yourself.
-Generally we do not monitor, or delete content (with the rare exception of flagged-up content that violates the Terms).
+Generally we do not monitor, or delete content (with the rare exception of content that violates the Terms, and is handled in a highly transparent manner).
 This means that control is in the hands of you and your fellow users who create and manage the content.
 We merely host this content.
 We have some rules about what you cannot post, most of which is either for your own protection or for the protection of other users like yourself.
 Please keep in mind that the content we host is for general informational purposes only.

 We also include other important notices and disclaimers, so please read these Terms of Use in their entirety.